-- (1) Subject to the provisions of Subsection (5) of this Section, the provisions of Articles I, 2, 22 to 24 inclusive, and 27 to 47 inclusive, of the Convention shall have the force of law in the Marshall Islands. - (2) For the purpose of giving effect to any custom or agreement by which the Republic and any other State extend to each other treatment more favorable than is required by the provisions of the Convention, the Minister may from time to time, by order, declare that a mission of that State and persons connected with that mission shall be accorded such immunity from jurisdiction and inviolability, as are specified in the order; provided, that nothing in this Subsection shall apply with respect to whom Section 704 of this Chapter, applies. - (3) In Subsection (2) of this Section, the expression "treatment more favorable" includes the according of privileges or immunities, as the case may be, to persons who under the convention may enjoy privileges and immunities only to the extent admitted by the receiving State. - (4) Where, by or by virtue of this Chapter, immunity from jurisdiction is accorded to persons who are not diplomatic agents or persons enjoying immunity under Article 37 of the Convention, the immunity accorded to those first-mentioned persons may be waived in the manner and subject to the conditions specified in Article 32 of the Convention and the waiver shall have the same consequences as a waiver under that Article. - (5) For the purposes of the provisions of the Articles referred to in Subsection (1): - (a) a reference in those provisions to the receiving State shall be construed as a reference to the Republic; - (b) a reference in those provisions to a national of the receiving State shall be construed as a reference to a Marshallese citizen; - (c) the reference in Article 32 to waiver by the sending State shall be construed as including a waiver by the head of the mission of the sending State or by a person for the time being performing the functions of the head of mission;
+(3) For the purpose of giving effect to any custom or agreement by which Solomon Islands and any other State extend to each other treatment more favourable than is required by the provisions of the Convention, the Minister may from time to time, by order, declare that a mission of that State and persons connected with that mission shall be accorded such immunity from jurisdiction and inviolability, as are specified in the order:

+Provided that nothing in this subsection shall apply with respect to persons to whom section 4 of this Act applies.

+- (4) In subsections (2) and (3) of this section, the expression "treatment more favourable" includes the according of privileges or immunities, as the case may be, to persons who under the Convention may enjoy privileges and immunities only to the extent admitted by the receiving State. - (5) Where, by or by virtue of this Act, immunity from jurisdiction is accorded to persons who are not diplomatic agents or persons enjoying immunity under Article 37 of the Convention, the immunity accorded to those first-mentioned persons may be waived in the manner and subject to the conditions specified in Article 32 of the Convention and the waiver shall have the same consequences as a waiver under that Article. - (6) For the purposes of the provisions of the Articles referred to in subsection (1) of this section: - (a) a reference in those provisions to the receiving State shall be construed as a reference to Solomon Islands; - (b) a reference in those provisions to a national of the receiving State shall be construed as a reference to a Solomon Islands citizen; - (c) the reference in paragraph 1 of Article 22 to agents of the receiving State shall be construed as including a reference to any police officer and any person exercising a power of entry to premises; - (d) the reference in Article 32 to waiver by the sending State shall be construed as including a waiver by the head of the mission of the sending State or by a person for the time being performing the functions of the head of mission;